mhmxs/vagrant-kubeadm-kubernetes/README.md

 # Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Development environment to change and test rapidly on multiple nodes]

-[WIP] The main purpose of this repositry to make it easy to test your local Kubernetes change on a distributed environoment.
+The main purpose of this repositry to make it easy to test your local Kubernetes change on a distributed environoment.

 To change source directory please edit `SOURCE` at `Vagrantfile`.

 Directory `/var/run/kubernetes` is a shared directory on master node, and contains all the configs.

+Network driver doesn't included!
+[WIP]

 ## Prerequisites